 How To Apply Stuck On You Eyeshadow Primer

-You can use either a brush or your finger to apply this eyelid primer.
-Simply dip your finger into the pot, and then gently smear it across your eyelid.
-To use a brush, gently slide the brush across the top of the eye primer pot, and then apply it to your eyelids.
+You can use a brush or your finger to apply this eyelid primer.
+Dip your finger into the pot, and then gently smear it across your eyelid.
+To use a brush, gently slide it across the top of the eye primer pot, and then apply it to your eyelids.

 Does Eye Primer Make Eyeshadow Last All Day?

 This eye primer advertises that it will help your eyeshadow stay put all day long with no creasing or fading.

 This is the one thing I don’t like about this eye primer.
 It does help prevent creasing, provided you use a light application, but it doesn’t help with fading all day.
 I noticed slight fading at the seven-hour mark.
 It helps prevent fading for a workday, though.

 Stuck On Your Eyeshadow Primer Pros And Cons

 There are a few good things about this eyeshadow but also a couple of bad things.
 You want to take a minute to think about both of them before heading to The Beauty Crop website and ordering yours.